What Is Esophageal Spasm?

 Chest pain always means a heart problem

 The esophagus and heart share the same sensory innervation, making the pain clinically indistinguishable.
-Up to 30% of chest pain investigated in emergencies has esophageal cause, not cardiac.
+Up to 30% of chest pain investigated in emergencies has an esophageal cause, not a cardiac one.

 Esophageal spasm is caused by emotional stress

-Although stress can trigger episodes, esophageal spasm has a neurogenic basis — dysfunction of inhibitory neurons of the myenteric plexus.
+Although stress can trigger episodes, esophageal spasm has a neurogenic basis — dysfunction of inhibitory myenteric plexus neurons.
 It is a motor disorder, not psychosomatic.

 Nitroglycerin only works for cardiac pain